 From 12th April if you have an external seating area you can serve customer outdoors (or in an outdoor shelter which must have at least half of it’s walls open but can have a roof ).

 Further lifting of restrictions no earlier than 17th May will allow hospitality businesses to open fully but as businesses reopen they must be COVID secure and have a risk assessment in place to keep customers, staff and visitors safe.

 Useful resources to help you

-Here are some useful resources and documents to help you get your head around what to do whether your business is open, closed or you just want to get organized and plan for when the restrictions are lifted.
+Guidance and best practice is being published regularly by government but some of it may seem confusing and difficult to understand or find.
+Here are some useful resources and documents to help you get your head around what to do.
+Maybe your business is open, closed or you just want to get organized and plan for when the restrictions are lifted.

 Click on the link Create a QR code here and follow the simple instructions to create a QR code to help the NHS track and trace system.

-⚠Track and Trace
+Track and Trace

-How to record your staff, customers and visitors information to help with the NHS Track and Trace system Read More.
+How to record your staff, customers and visitors information manually to help with the NHS Track and Trace system Read More.

-⚠Food delivery and takeaway
+Food delivery and takeaway